uofa-cmput404/uofa-cmput404.github.io/content/labsignments/heroku.md

 If you try to create the Heroku app through the Heroku webpage, you can follow the below instructions to enable Postgres.
 [https://www.geeksforgeeks.org/deploying-django-app-on-heroku-with-postgres-as-backend/](https://www.geeksforgeeks.org/deploying-django-app-on-heroku-with-postgres-as-backend/)

-### Checking your heroku app
+### Checking your Heroku app

-You can use the `heroku open --app APPNAME` command to open your heroku app in a web browser.
+You can use the `heroku open --app APPNAME` command to open your Heroku app in a web browser.

 * <div class="warning">You **must** do this to help us mark your work:</div> Add your apps hostname, cname, and ip address to the README.md file in your git repo.
     * First get your heroku apps hostname, it will look something like `example-app-1234567890ab.herokuapp.com`.